MostAwesomeDude/construct/docs/compilation.rst

 .. warning:: This feature is fully implemented but may not be fully mature.

+.. warning:: COMPILED BUILDERS ARE WORK IN PROGRESS, SOME CLASSES FAIL INTEGRITY CHECKS

 Overall
 =========

 Construct 2.9 adds an experimental feature: compiling user made constructs into much faster (but less feature-rich) code.
 If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into pure Python modules.
 Construct on the other hand, defines schemas in pure Python and compiles them into pure Python modules.
 Once you define a construct, you can use it to parse and build blobs without compilation.
 Compilation has only one purpose: performance.

-It should be made clear that currently the compiler supports only parsing.
-Building and sizeof are deferred to original constructs, from which a compiled instance was made.
-Building support may be added in the future, depending on popularity of this feature.
-In that sense, perhaps the documentation should use the term "compiled parser" rather than "compiled construct".
+It should be made clear that currently the compiler supports only parsing and (being implemented right now) building.
+Sizeof is deferred to original construct, from which a compiled instance was made.
+Building support is being added as we speak.

 Requirements
 ---------------

-Compilation feature requires Construct 2.9, preferrably the newest version to date.
+Compilation feature requires Construct 2.9 for compiled parsing and Construct 2.10 for compiled building, preferrably the newest version to date.
 More importantly, you should have a test suite of your own.
-Construct aims to be reliable, but the compiler makes some undocumented assumptions, and generates a code that "takes shortcuts".
-Since few checks are ommited by generated code, you should not use it to parse corrupted data.
+Construct aims to be reliable, but the compiler makes a lot of undocumented assumptions, and generates a code that "takes shortcuts" a lot.
+Since some checks are ommited by generated code, you should not use it to parse corrupted or untrusted data.

 Restrictions
 ---------------

-Compiled classes only parse faster, building and sizeof defers to core classes
+Compiled classes only parse faster, building is in progress, and sizeof defers to core classes

 Sizeof is applied during compilation (not during parsing and building)